Articles Posted in nonimmigrant visas

 The United States Citizenship and Immigration Service (USCIS) has updated the count of H-1B petitions received and counted towards the 65,000 cap.

-The United States Citizenship and Immigration Services (USCIS) has issued information collection for Form I-824, Application for Action on an Approved Application until May 24, 2010.
+The United States Citizenship and Immigration Service (USCIS) has extended the time period for information collection for Form I-102, Application for Replacement/Initial Nonimmigrant Arrival-Departure Document until July 23, 2010.

-During this period, USCIS will be evaluating whether to revise Form I-824.
+During this period, USCIS will be evaluating whether to revise Form I-102.

 Contact Information